Tag: Corporate Social Responsibility Idioms

 Answer

-They tried to put lipstick on a pig with a flashy video.
+They put lipstick on a pig by creating a flashy video.

 ℹ️ Other Useful Pages